Maxxnotmarx/Group43/README.md

         Keep cycling until the end of the game

         Commands for lines of input:

-      i) Hint(?): Player has 5 hints in total, function the same as the one in Classic Mode.
+            Hint(?): Player has 5 hints in total, function the same as the one in Classic Mode.

-      ii) Quit(Q): Quit the game any time during the on-going round of guessing, current score will not be saved.
+            Quit(Q): Quit the game any time during the on-going round of guessing, current score will not be saved.

-      iii) Return(R): Return to the Mainpage, current game status and current socre will not be saved.
+            Return(R): Return to the Mainpage, current game status and current socre will not be saved.

-      iv) Guess(a-z): Guess should be inputted with lower case of the character.
+            Guess(a-z): Guess should be inputted with lower case of the character.

-      v) Invalid Input: Any input that does not match with the above inputs of command, the program will let you input again.
+            Invalid Input: Any input that does not match with the above inputs of command, the program will let you input again.

 ## Features(Coding Requirement):